arkadiusz-jedrzejewski/norm-formation-abm/README.md

 > [DOI: 10.1103/PhysRevResearch.6.033093](https://doi.org/10.1103/PhysRevResearch.6.033093)

 ## Related Repository
--Python scripts to run simulations and analyze results: [https://github.com/arkadiusz-jedrzejewski/norm-formation-abm-py](https://github.com/arkadiusz-jedrzejewski/norm-formation-abm-py)
+- Python scripts to run simulations and analyze results: [https://github.com/arkadiusz-jedrzejewski/norm-formation-abm-py](https://github.com/arkadiusz-jedrzejewski/norm-formation-abm-py)
--Matlab scripts to analyze results: [https://github.com/arkadiusz-jedrzejewski/norm-formation-abm-py](https://github.com/arkadiusz-jedrzejewski/norm-formation-m)
+- Matlab scripts to analyze results: [https://github.com/arkadiusz-jedrzejewski/norm-formation-abm-py](https://github.com/arkadiusz-jedrzejewski/norm-formation-m)

 ## Citation
 If you find this code helpful or use it in your work, please cite the following paper for attribution: